BaddMann/docs/zentral-tutorial.md

 1) Look to a 10 min walk thru screencast from the Mac Brains - [Hack The Mac contest] (<https://www.youtube.com/watch?v=bDWFRntc2eQ&list=PLv__E26s_yEy5TwVRwAb-99_MA20BGhgX&index=1) in November 2015.
 In case you want to catch up with basic facts about *osquery, Santa, Zentral*

-2) To get you started with Zentral we recommend [Docker](<https://docs.docker.com>).
+2) To get you started with Zentral we recommend using [Docker](<https://docs.docker.com>).

-3) A *docker-compose* file is provided with Zentral sourcem - the "How to..." is covered well in our video tutorial.
+3) A *docker-compose* file is provided with Zentral source - the "How to..." is covered well in our video tutorial.

 4) With docker-compose you can start Zentral in a multi container setup almost instantly.

-5) The Docker compose-setup is ready for testing, development and production* (of course some  use Docker already successful in prod).
+5) The  *docker-compose* setup is ready for testing, development and production (of course some use Docker already successful in prod).

-6) What if you're somehow not feeling safe using Docker in production?
-Please note Zentral is just a regular Django app - it's deployment is as simple and/or involved like any other Django app.
+6) What if you're somehow not feeling safe using Docker in production right now?
+That should not be a problem, please note Zentral is just a regular Django app - deployment is as simple and/or involved like any other Django app.

 **Disclaimer:**

 - *These tutorials show how to get started with Zentral quickly via docker-compose in a lab situation, how to integrate a great range additional components, how to use inventory from other sources, get started with osquery, Google Santa, etc.*

-- *The idea of the tutorials is to cover as much visually as possible to follow along - but of course in doing so we can not always the follow so called best practice, most secure way, how one would perform similar tasks in a 'non lab' situation.*
+- *The idea of the tutorials is to cover as much visually as possible to follow along - but of course in doing so we can not always follow so called best practice, or most secure way, how one would perform similar tasks in a 'non lab' situation.*

-- *Short examples: We usually don't recommend to connect to servers directly with root, yes we do know there's much better ways to edit Munki manifests - we very much like what Greg Neagle (MWA2)  Hannes Juutilainen (MunkiAdmin) and others have done for the Munki ecosystem.*
+- *Short examples: We usually don't recomend to connect to servers directly with root - consider a dedicated account for docker in prod.
+Yes we do know there's better ways to edit Munki manifests - we very much love what Greg Neagle (MWA2), Hannes Juutilainen (MunkiAdmin) and others have done for the Munki ecosystem.*

 ## Video Tutorials